Home » Articles » Lifestyle » Hiring a tradie? You need to read this first!

 Three quotes are enough.
 If you can’t find the job you want to be completed for the price you want, then you’re probably shopping for a dream that doesn’t match your budget.
 You can either reset your expectations or continue saving.
 You’ll get there in the end.

-If you’re only comparing dollar value between quotes you need to make sure you compare apples with apples.
+If you’re only comparing dollar value between quotes, you need to ensure you’re comparing apples with apples.
 One quote could include way more than the other.
-The workmanship may be higher or the quote may include better quality materials.
-The cheapest isn’t always the best.
+The workmanship may be higher, or the quote may include better quality materials.
+Cheapest isn’t always the best.
 Neither is the most expensive.
 Do your homework and ask questions.
-There’s no reason you should be going in blind with all the information we now have at hand.
-If you’re going to invest dollars in your project, take the time to do some research first.

 Value for money